Please click here to visit our archival.

-NORTH COAST REPERTORY THEATRE TO ENTERTAIN
+NORTH COAST REPERTORY UNLEASHES

 Directed By David Ellenstein

-MARTY BURNETT (Set Design) Resident Designer at North Coast Rep since 1992 and has designed more than 200 productions for the theatre.
+MARTY BURNETT (Set Design) Resident Designer at North Coast Rep since 1992 and has designed more than 200 productions for the theater.
 Other design venues include Sahara and Hacienda hotels in Las Vegas, Claridge Hotel, Atlantic City and Drury Lane Chicago.

 PHILLIP KORTH (COVID-19 Compliance Officer/Props) is an actor, writer, craftsman, and educator.
 He earned BA in Acting and Creative Writing from Western Michigan University and his MFA in Acting from the University of Connecticut.
 He is a Veteran of the United States Marine Corps and served two tours of duty in Iraq.
 In addition to designing and managing props for NCRT, Phillip is also the Education Associate at The Theatre School @ North Coast Rep.